Gerry Blass, President & CEO, ComplyAssistant

 Best Practices for Implementing a DRBC Plan

-Colonial is one of many victims of ransomware attacks in recent months, adding insult to injury for an industry that has worked tirelessly to stay afloat amid the volatility brought on by COVID-19.
+Colonial is one of many victims of ransomware attacks, adding insult to injury for an industry that has worked tirelessly to stay afloat.
 The headlines and insights from experts all convey the same message—no one is safe.
 It’s not a matter of if but when your organization could fall victim to an attack, and now is the time to prepare for the worst.

 This article aims to arm organization leaders from rural hospitals to multi-entity systems with practical skills and applications to mitigate the ongoing issues posed by cybersecurity threats.